Whitehouse Beach: Ecological damage

 The coral reef about 400m from the beach is used for snorkelling.
 Unfortunately, the coral has been badly damaged by fishermen using dynamite.
-It will take a long time to recover its former splendour.

-Outside the 1 km of maintained beach a narrower, tree-lined strip continues for many kilometres.
+Outside the 1 km of maintained beach, there is a narrower, tree-lined strip.
 The trees were badly damaged by Hurricane Ivan in 2004, and the dead tree trunks and stumps still bear witness to the storm's power.

 The salt marshes are subject to environmental protection orders.
 Many birds are regularly seen along the beach, and a notice alerts one to crocodiles.